-- 11.2.1 After the end of the first turn, the player entitled to play second places one of the balls of that side on any unoccupied point on either baulk-line and plays it into the game.
-If there is a ball in play that is either on or sufficiently close to the baulk-line so that the striker's ball may be placed on the baulk-line in contact with that other ball, the first stroke of the turn may be played by taking croquet.
-In handicap play, the striker is then entitled to exercise the options for taking bisques specified in Law 42.3.2. - 11.2.2 In the third and fourth turns the remaining two balls are played into the game by the respective sides in the same way as the second ball, subject to the additional options specified in Laws 11.2.2.1 to 11.2.2.3. - 11.2.2.1 When the ball to be played into the game can contact another ball when placed on the baulk line, the striker may take croquet immediately from that other ball under Law 18.1.3.2, but is not entitled to take croquet immediately from any other ball in a group of which the two balls may form part. - 11.2.2.2 In advanced play or super-advanced play, if the striker is entitled to a contact in accordance with Laws 39.4 or 40.4, the ball may be played into the game by taking croquet immediately from any ball in play as an alternative to being played from a baulk-line. - 11.2.2.3 In super-advanced play, if the striker is entitled to a free placement in accordance with Law 40.6, the ball may be played into the game from any unoccupied position on the court. - 11.2.3 Should the player of the fourth turn be unable to play the correct ball, the game must be restarted in accordance with Law 27.5.
+- 11.2.1 THE SECOND TURN After the end of the first turn, the player entitled to play second places one of the balls of that side on any unoccupied point on either baulk-line and plays it into the game.
+If the other ball in play is either on or sufficiently close to the baulk-line so that the striker's ball may be placed on the baulk-line in contact with that other ball, the first stroke of the turn may be played by taking croquet immediately from that ball under Law 18.1.3.2.
+In handicap play, at the end of the turn, the striker is entitled to exercise the options for taking bisques specified in Law 42.3.2. - 11.2.2 THE THIRD AND FOURTH TURNS In the third and fourth turns, the remaining two balls are played into the game by the respective sides in a similar manner to the second ball, subject to the options specified in Laws 11.2.2.1 to 11.2.2.3.

+- 11.2.2.1 If the ball to be played into the game can contact another ball when placed on the baulk-line, the striker may take croquet immediately from that other ball under Law 18.1.3.2, but is not entitled to take croquet immediately from any other ball in a group of which the two balls may form part. - 11.2.2.2 In advanced play or super-advanced play, if the striker is entitled to a contact in accordance with Laws 39.4 or 40.4, the ball may be played into the game by taking croquet immediately from any ball in play as an alternative to being played from a baulk-line. - 11.2.2.3 In super-advanced play, if the striker is entitled to a free placement in accordance with Law 40.6, the ball may be played into the game from any unoccupied position on the court. - 11.2.3 Should the player of the fourth turn be unable to play the correct ball, the game must be restarted in accordance with Law 27.5.